 What They Do Have – The Ingredient List

-Pork, pearled barley, rye, pea protein, potato protein, vegetable glycerin, tapioca starch, cane molasses, brown rice, brown sugar, water, cheese powder, oatmeal, gelatin, canola oil, pork fat, powdered cellulose, dried cultured skim milk, sunflower lecithin, natural smoke flavor, salt, paprika, potassium chloride, carrot preserved with citric acid and mixed tocopherols, oil of rosemary.
+Ingredients include pork, pearled barley, rye, pea protein, potato protein, vegetable glycerin, tapioca starch, cane molasses, brown rice, brown sugar, water, cheese powder, oatmeal, gelatin, canola oil, pork fat, powdered cellulose, dried cultured skim milk, sunflower lecithin, natural smoke flavor, salt, paprika, potassium chloride, oil of rosemary, and preserved carrot with citric acid and

 Blue Sizzlers vs. Original Beggin’ Strips

-If you’re anything like me you are wondering what the difference really is between the Blue Sizzlers and the Original Beggin’ Strips.
+If you’re anything like me, you’re probably wondering what the true difference is between Blue Sizzlers and the Original Beggin’ Strips.
 Both of these snack foods come from the same company, Blue Sizzlers.

-Both products start out with pork and barley the first two ingredients.
-Although, as you move down the ingredient list for the Beggin’ Strips you can see a lot of wheat, corn, and soy products as well as several artificial colors: Red 40, Yellow 5, Blue 1, and Yellow 6.
+In the beginning, both goods have pork and barley listed as their first two components.
+However, when you continue down the ingredient list for the Beggin’ Strips, you will see that there is a significant amount of wheat, maize, and soy products, in addition to a number of artificial colors, including Red 40, Yellow 5, Blue 1, and Yellow 6.

-- Artificial Colors: The FDA claims that artificial colors do not pose any health risks when used appropriately.
-However, if you conduct research on the internet to determine whether or not artificial colors really are harmful to your health, you will find a large number of articles that discuss the possible associations between artificial colors and hyperactivity in children, increased risk of cancer, and allergic reactions.
-Several countries throughout Europe have banned the use of artificial colors in food.
-I think that definitely sends a distinct message.
+- The Food and Drug Administration (FDA) maintains that artificial colors do not pose any health risks when used appropriately.
+However, if you conduct research on the internet to determine whether or not artificial colors really are harmful to your health, you will find a large number of articles that discuss the possible associations between artificial colors and hyperactivity in children, an increased risk of cancer, and allergic reactions.
+Several nations throughout Europe have passed legislation that makes it illegal to use artificial colors in food.
+I believe that indisputable fact conveys a certain message.

 Simba’s Final Decision

-I think it’s easy to tell by Simba’s reaction in the video when we opened the bag that she gives the Blue Sizzlers are great because of how excited she became when she saw them.
+I believe it’s very obvious from Simba’s response in the video when we opened the bag that she thinks the Blue Sizzlers are great because of how excited she became when she saw them.

 P.S.
-We almost forgot to let you know that these treats were provided to us by Chewy.com in exchange for a truthful review and opinion of the product (Simba loves this gig!)
+We nearly forgot to let you know that Chewy.com gave us with these goodies in return for an honest assessment and opinion of the product (Simba really enjoys this work!).